Creating Business Context

 Roles Aliases

-When we want to have in a domain an entity that is connected via multiple relationships, may give an alias for each chosen role.
+When a domain includes the same entity that connected via multiple relationships, may give an alias for each chosen role.

 type: domain